 Eating disorders have an established link to trauma.
-Studies have shown time and again that trauma makes us more like to develop an eating disorder like anorexia or bulimia.
-But binge eating disorder (often shortened to BED) is often left out of this discussion.
-And the truth is that the connection between trauma and binge eating disorder is strong, even compared to other eating disorders.
+Studies have shown time and again that trauma makes us more likely to develop an eating disorder like anorexia or bulimia, but binge eating disorder (often shortened to BED) is often left out of this discussion.
+The truth is that the connection between trauma and binge eating disorder is strong, even compared to other eating disorders.
 So, what’s the reason for this link?
 And how can treatment help overcome both trauma and binge eating?

 Understanding Trauma and Binge Eating